redtachyons/test/PITCHME.md

 - Process and threads for independent execution
 - Processes have own memory space |
 - Threads share memory in the parent process |
-- Copy on write is a os feature which enables sharing of space between child processes till they are modified by one of the process
+- Copy on write is an os feature which enables sharing of space between child processes till they are modified by one of the process

 +++